zejyun6018/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

     $ sudo vim temp/etc/netplan/01-network-manager-all.yaml
     ```

-    and add the followin content, then save it.
+    and add the following content, then save it.

     ```
     network: